Kasisrinivasan/iot/src/home.md

 ## IoT Hand book ##
-IoT Hand book is a quick reference to all things related to solutioning and development of the IoT solutions specificially on Microsoft eco system (Azure).
+IoT Hand book is a quick reference to all things related to design and development of the IoT solutions specifically on Microsoft eco system (Azure).